Scholastic chess in the United States: Nationals

 In the 2000s, new national championships held include the National Youth Action championship (held in November) and the U.S. Junior Chess Congress (held in February).

 Unofficially, the record for most individual national championships is 13, shared by Harutyun Akopyan and Asuka Nakamura.

 In 2013, US Junior Chess Champion was GM Daniel Naroditsky, and in 2014 it was GM Kayden Troff.

 Previous repeat team winners

 Previous repeat winners of the team events for the different age groups include the Julia R. Masterman School, from Philadelphia, PA, Stuyvesant High School and Hunter College High School, both from New York, NY, The Shelby School, from Payson, AZ, Catalina Foothills High School, from Tucson, AZ, and Edward R. Murrow High School, in Brooklyn, NY, the subject of a 2007 book, The Kings of New York: A Year Among the Geeks, Oddballs and Geniuses Who Make Up America's Top High-School Chess Team, by Michael Weinreb.

+Evanston Township High School from Evanston, IL, won the National High School Chess Championship in 1972, 1973, and 1974 (having finished 2nd in 1971).